 Meaty meat sauce is important to me.
 Why?
 Because I raised three boys and this is what they preferred in their pasta sauce.
 Lots of meat and make that thick.
-And, this meaty meat sauce had to also have certain flavors, some ingredients had to be masked (like onions) and textures.
+And, this meaty pizza bolognese sauce had to also have certain flavors, some ingredients had to be masked (like onions) and textures.
 And, I wanted all of this plus I didn’t want to have to wait hours to have it ready to serve.
 So, this quick and easy sauce, made in about seventy-five minutes, is pretty amazing.

 You’ll see probably an ingredient in this recipe that you don’t typically associate with bolognese.
 And, that’s anchovy paste.
 Now before you start thinking, it’s gonna have a fishy taste, what you’re going to see is that anchovy paste simply adds flavor to so many things.
 Yes, it’s an oftentimes overlooked flavor enhancer!
 It’s great in savory dishes, and you need only a small amount, because it hits on that sixth taste bud, umami!
 So, if you want to boost the flavor of something, whether it’s soup, stew, a rubbing base, or in this recipe, bolognese, then give the anchovy paste a chance!